 Any player caught wearing metal spikes will be ejected from that game and will NOT be allowed to re-enter that game at any time.
-He can play in the next game if and only if he has changed to molded cleats, turf shoes or tennis shoes.
+A substitute can be made and the game will resume.
+If no substitute is available, the game will continue with the number of players in the lineup as is and the spot in the line up where the ejected player was will be an automatic out.
+The ejected player can play in the next game if and only if he has changed to molded cleats, turf shoes or tennis shoes.
 If he is caught wearing metal cleats, he will be ejected again.

 If a second player on the same team in the same game is caught wearing metal cleats, the player AND the coach will be ejected.
 The same rule as above will apply for the coach and player for the next game.

 COACHES: Be sure you are aware of all rules and rule changes.
 Perfect Game reserves the right to amend these rules at any time for specific tournament play.
 National High School Federation Rules will be enforced with the following exceptions.